 What is the challenge?

-Heat exchanger network synthesis is a mixed-integer nonlinear optimisation problem.
+Heat exchanger network synthesis is a mixed-integer nonlinear optimization problem.
 The discrete aspect comes from deciding whether a heat exchanger exists or not.
 The nonlinearities arise from:

 - Stream mixing When process streams of the same phase but different temperatures mix, the result is a set of non convex bilinear terms equivalent to those in the pooling problem.